 2 years part-time

-Assessment is by coursework and project work.
+You will be assessed through coursework and project work.

-Our graduates typically work for
+Graduates from this course typically work for

-- Government departments, ministries and agencies
+- government departments, ministries and agencies

 - HTA agencies

 Minimum 2:1 undergraduate honours degree in a relevant subject or equivalent professional experience.